auryn31/wildfly-cluster-docker-example/README.md

-# Wildfly Docker Multicast
+# Wildfly Cluster in Docker
-This is a short example of Wildfly running in two docker container to create a cluster.
+This is a short example of Wildfly running in two docker container and create a cluster.
 The container are managed by a compose file.

 To start the example you have to type: